tommyettinger/textratypist/README.md

 distributor, and I can make a Structured JSON version of it to host in FontWriter's known fonts.
 I like this approach because it helps me better understand what types of fonts people want supplied, and making a new font with FontWriter doesn't take me more than a few minutes once the license is clear and I have a .ttf or .otf file to work with.

+Starting in TextraTypist 2.2.8, a `TypingLabel` that doesn't have any parent (so no `Table` or `Container` holding it in a `Stage`) now won't always wrap correctly.
+TypingLabel now delays some of its laying-out until it has a parent widget and `layout()` is called, which scene2d.ui usually does on its own, and can be triggered by methods like `pack()` on a parent widget.

 ## License